 Parts made in electrically resistive materials such as nickel and steel alloys are easy to weld to the same alloys.
 However electrically conductive materials such as aluminum or copper are much more difficult for welding.
 Because most of the weld current flows through the top parts, not into the bottom part.
 Also, the high thermal conductivity of these materials transfers the weld heat very quickly.
 To get a successful bonding by parallel gap welding, the geometry is important to localize the current flows.
 If the top part is thick, very little current flows through the bottom part.
 So it is necessary to use a special geometry design at the top part.
 To control the weld current and make enough weld heat, engineers are using below two techniques mostly:

 - Add slots to block the direct weld current path in the top part.

 - Add projections to localize the current through the desired path.

-In the simulation case, two pulses are applied with two step forces.
-First step of force is applied until the deformation of the fork is enough to close the initial gap towards the wire.
-After setting up a sound contact between the fork and the wire, first current pulse heats up the fork legs and at the end of the first current pulse, the tip of the fork legs are closed.
-Second pulse with increasing the applied load results sufficient heat to melt the polymer coating and electrical contact between the fork and the wire.
+In the simulation case, two pulses are applied with two-step forces.
+The first step of force is applied until the fork is enough to close the initial gap towards the wire.
+After setting up a sound contact between the fork and the wire, the first current pulse heats up the fork legs.
+At the end of the first current pulse, the tips of the fork legs are closed.
+The second pulse with the increased force generates enough heat to melt the polymer coating and electrical contact between the fork and the wire.